 World War Two, 1939-1945

 John Henry Bevans, Sergeant (Pilot), Royal Air Force Volunteer Reserve.
-John was born at 7, Waterloo Terrace, Pembroke Dock in 1917, the son of Shipwright Inspector John Bevans, and of Emilie Jane Bevans (nee Williams).
-He was educated at Pembroke Dock Grammar School, and served as a Pilot with 106 Squadron, Royal Air Force.
+John was born on 13 December 1917, the son of Shipwright Inspector John Bevans, and of Emilie Jane Bevans (nee Williams), of 7, Waterloo Terrace, Pembroke Dock.
+He was educated at Pembroke Dock Grammar School.
+John enlisted into the Royal Air Force Volunteer Reserve soon after the outbreak of war and after training as a Navigator, was posted to 106 Squadron, Royal Air Force.
 At the outbreak of the Second World War the squadron was flying Hampdens with No. 5 Group, and until early 1941 had a training role.
-It then reverted to front-line status and began regular night bombing operations against Fortress Europe.
-John was killed when his Hampden was shot down on one such raid, over Germany, on 30 June 1941.
-He was 24 years old, and is buried alongside his crew at Sage War Cemetery, Germany.
+It then reverted to front-line status and began regular night bombing operations against occupied Europe from its base at RAF Coningsby, in Lincolnshire.
+On 29 June 1941 John took off from Coningsby aboard Handley Page Hampden I, Serial AD895, which joined a large force of bombers sent to destroy strategic targets in Bremen.
+John was killed when the Hampden was intercepted and shot down by a German night fighter just South of Uetersen, near Hamburg during the early hours of 30 June 1941.
+The 24-year-old is buried alongside his crew in Sage War Cemetery, Germany.
 His parents later moved to Acton, Middlesex.

 Ernest Roy Darlington, Private, 6149590, The East Yorkshire Regiment.
 Ernest, known as Roy, was born on 17 April 1920, one of six sons of Thomas Arthur James Darlington and Lily Darlington (nee Jubb), of Pembroke Dock and was educated at Pembroke Dock Grammar School.
 Roy married Annie Stella Palmer at St. Nicholas Church, Bradford on 5 February 1944, while stationed nearby with the 2nd Battalion, East Yorkshire Regiment.
 The battalion landed on Normandy on D-Day, 6 June 1945, attached to the 3rd Division, and played a large part in the break out from Normandy.
 Ernest was killed in Normandy on 11 August 1944.
 He was 24 years old, and is buried at St. Charles de Percy War Cemetery, France.